 The goal of the Chesley Lake Cottage Association is to bring those numbers down even further with the hope of reaching the Ministry standard of .002 mg/l.

-In the spring of 2018 new bubble tubing will be installed with micro bubble technology using Bubble Tubing®.
+In the spring of 2018 new bubble tubing was installed with micro bubble technology using Bubble Tubing®.
 These tubes produce smaller bubbles and the smaller the bubble diameter, the higher oxygen transfer rate.
 Millions of fine micro-bubbles create a larger surface area to transfer oxygen than fewer larger (coarse) bubbles.
 Additionally, smaller bubbles take more time to reach the surface so not only is the surface area maximized but so are the number of seconds each bubble spends in the water, allowing it more time to transfer oxygen to the water.
-The tubing will be placed in 3x 100 foot lengths about 400' east of the island, at the deeper 30-50' sections of the lake, and spread out where possible.
+The tubing is be placed in 3x 100 foot lengths about 400' east of the island, in approximately 45' of water.